wg481/miniquest/Questscript.md

 - An `on_tile` event re-arms when the player steps off the tile — step back on and it fires again.
 The event's optional gate flag fires the event only when that flag is **set** (good for opening a path after a quest).
-For a one-shot — something that should happen only the *first* time — check and set a flag inside the script instead:
+For a single event, check and set a flag inside the script instead:

   ```
   if shrine_visited
-      say "The shrine is silent."

   else
       say "A voice: 'Only once may you ask.'"
       set_flag shrine_visited 1